bkyappworks/image-repository/README.md

-# Image Repository - A place you can upload your favorite images!
+# Image Repository - A place to upload your favorite images!
 <h2> An Image Repository which users can ADD one / bulk / enormous amount of images </h2>
 <li> Private permissions mechanism: Users have to sign up or log in before they can upload image(s) </li>
 <li> After users upload images, they will see the images they uploaded displayed on the screen and they can right click to access the images</li>